August 2: James Baldwin, one of America’s most unique, multi-talented, eloquent, and uncategorizable writers, cultural figures, activists, and icons.

 August 19: Another tie, this time between two men without whom the history of television and popular culture would be very different, Philo Farnsworth and Gene Roddenberry.

 August 20: H.P.
-Lovecraft, one of the true masters of horror, fantasy, “weird tales,” and other supernatural and fantastic literatures, and a figure whose creations and imagination have influenced countless sides to 20th and 21st century American and world culture.
+Lovecraft, one of the true masters of horror, fantasy, “weird tales,” and other supernatural and fantastic literatures, and a figure whose creations and imagination have influenced countless sides to 20th and 21st century American and world culture--and whose controversies and failings have a great deal to tell us as well.

 August 21: A tie between two game-changing performers who jazzed up American culture and scored hugely influential legacies, William “Count” Basie and Wilt Chamberlain.